tutorial

 #include "tf2_ros/transform_broadcaster.h"

-Define a TfBroadcaster class that publishes a transform message for each new arm transform detected.
-It should subscribe to the arm position topic (/cmd_vel, which publishes Twist messages), calculate a new transform whenever a new arm position is detected (armCallback), and use a timer (transform_timer_) to periodically publish the last-calculated transform:
+Define a `TfBroadcaster` class that publishes a transform message for each new arm transform detected.
+It should subscribe to the arm position topic (`/cmd_vel`, which publishes [`Twist`](http://docs.ros.org/en/api/geometry_msgs/html/msg/Twist.html) messages), calculate a new transform whenever a new arm position is detected (`armCallback`), and use a timer (`transform_timer_`) to periodically publish the last-calculated transform:

 class TfBroadcaster : ros::NodeHandle{